 Photo: kelly-sikkema / unsplash

-As we already know, it is based on visual and subjective observation, that’s why in different countries people still alter it to make it more useful for their particular region and specific weather conditions.
+As the scale is based on visual and subjective observation, in different countries people still alter it to make it more useful for their particular region and specific weather conditions.
 For example:

 Windy.app is a wind application, so the wind data is the main weather data.
 You can find it everywhere in the app, we even did the math — there are 35 different ways, of which the two main ones are: